 Christians claim to be submissive to the Word of God.
 They acknowledge that they are not ‘the finished article’.
 So when did the Bible last change your thinking or behaviour?

-The development of their Christian character is effected by the Holy Spirit applying the Word of God to their thinking, speech and behaviour.
-It is called sanctification – ‘Sanctify them through thy truth: thy Word is truth’, prayed Jesus for His disciples in John 17:17.
+The development of one’s Christian character is effected by the Holy Spirit applying the Word of God to one’s thinking, speech and behaviour.
+It is called sanctification – ‘Sanctify them through Thy truth: Thy Word is truth’, prayed Jesus for His disciples in John 17:17.